 Edge computing isn’t new.
 In 2025, it becomes unavoidable.
 In Earth Observation, the shift is now visible in mission design.
 The European Space Agency is increasingly treating onboard processing and edge analytics as mission-enabling capabilities, driven by rising data volumes, latency constraints, and the need for faster response in applications such as disaster monitoring and maritime surveillance.

 Commercial EO systems reflect the same logic.
-First-pass analytics, such as cloud masking, change flags, or basic detection, are being performed on satellites or immediately at ground stations, prioritising speed and throughput over raw data delivery.
+First-pass analytics, such as cloud masking, change flags, or basic detection, are being performed on satellites or immediately at ground stations, prioritizing speed and throughput over raw data delivery.

 On the ground, edge processing is now routine in drone and mobile workflows.
 Inspection, mapping, and monitoring operations rely on onboard inference to guide decisions during data capture, particularly in infrastructure, agriculture, and emergency response.